Tower: Data Structures in Quantum Superposition: Introduction

 \subsection{\LibraryName{}: Data Structure Library}

 We use \LangName{} to implement \LibraryName{}, the first quantum library of data structures, consisting of lists, stacks, queues, strings, and sets.
 Of note, we demonstrate the first executable implementation of sets that is reversible, history-independent, and bounded-time, using radix trees~\citep{morrison} as proposed by~\citet{bernstein2013}.
-Prior to this work, we are not aware of any existing quantum implementation of the set data structure that satisfies all three properties.
+Prior to this work, we are not aware of any existing quantum implementation of the set data structure that satisfies all three properties.\footnote{Concurrent to this work, \citet{gidney2022} provides an implementation of a quantum dictionary data structure.
+Their implementation does not use random-access memory and achieves linear time complexity, whereas our implementation achieves poly-logarithmic time complexity.
+Their work was made public while this work was under conference review.}

 As a case study, we describe three challenges we encountered during the development process that do not arise in classical programming, as well as techniques to overcome them:

 \begin{itemize} \item \emph{Recursive uncomputation} means that functions that uncompute the results of recursive calls may incur exponential slowdown in time complexity.
 We instead structure a program to avoid having recursive calls be temporary values. \item \emph{Mutated uncomputation} means that directly uncomputing temporary variables after the program state has been mutated may result in incorrect outcomes.
 We instead correctly uncompute values using context from the updated program state. \item \emph{Branch sequentialization} means that the time complexity of a conditionally branching quantum program is equal to the sum and not the maximum of its branches.
 To prevent inefficiency, we structure a program to avoid recursion under branches. \end{itemize}